-For those of you who use Scrum methodology on your projects, it’s essential to estimate the amount of work for every open task.
-The goal of Scrum is to track progress on your projects daily, have better metrics and this cannot be done without daily planning and re-evaluating the work that still needs to be completed.
+For those of you who use agile methodologies on your projects, it’s essential to estimate the amount of work for every open task.
+The goal is to track progress on your projects daily, have better metrics and this cannot be done without adequate planning and re-evaluating the work that still needs to be completed.

 If you would like to use the Time estimates feature on your tasks, go to the Settings of your organization, find Addons on the list and turn on the Time on tasks feature.

 This enables time tracking and adding estimates for every project you have in Productive.
 You might have some projects that you don’t need this for.
-In that case, go to Edit project and turn off time on tasks for that particular project.
+In that case, open up a project's Sidebar, go to Edit project and turn off Time on tasks for that particular project.

 When you enter a time estimate for every task, you will always know how much time you still need to spend on the project until its completion.